Get gender-specific translations

-In some languages, you can get both masculine and feminine translations for some gender-neutral words and phrases.
+In some languages, you can get both feminine and masculine translations for some gender-neutral words or phrases.
 A “Translations are gender-specific” message shows above the 2 translations.

-You can get gendered translations on Google Translate in a browser, like Chrome or Firefox.
+You can get gender-specific translations on Google Translate in a browser, like Chrome or Firefox.

-In several languages, you can get gendered translations for single words.
-In fewer languages, you can also get gendered translations for short phrases and sentences that mention a person in a gender-neutral way.
+In several languages, you can get gender-specific translations for single words.
+In fewer languages, you can also get gender-specific translations for short phrases and sentences that mention a person in a gender-neutral way.

-In languages without alphabets, gendered translations show in each language’s standard indexing order by gender label.
+In languages without alphabets, gender-specific translations show in each language’s standard indexing order by gender label.

 - Can’t share or suggest an edit: